Your mindset determines the outcome of your entire life.

 Many people believe their negative feelings represent their reality.
 Though this is subjectively true, they can rearrange or remove the clouds and see a brighter future.
 It's possible for us to control our thoughts and better regulate our emotions.
 Those with a fixed mindset, however, often give up too soon or don't bother trying at all.

-Your productivity levels and time management often decrease when you have a negative mindset.
-All in all, negative thoughts are a by-product of an unhappy and unsuccessful life, but a growth mindset can prevent this before it becomes self-destructive.
+Your productivity levels and time management worsens when you have a negative mindset.
+Ultimately, negative thoughts are a by-product of an unhappy and unsuccessful life, but a growth mindset can prevent this before it becomes self-destructive.

 Common Traits of a Fixed Mindset: